-Your Series A Pitch Deck Needs an AEO Score
+Your Series A Pitch Deck Needs an AEO Site Rank

 VCs are using ChatGPT to research markets and evaluate startups.
 When an investor asks "What are the best [category] startups?" - you are either in the answer or you are not.
 AI visibility is becoming a due diligence signal.